ganrad/nodejs-aks-cosmosdb-po-api/README.md

 Click on **Done**.
 The *DevOps Project* wizard shall execute the following steps
 - Provision build (Continuous Integration) and release (Continuous Deployment) pipelines for the application in VSTS and run the pipelines.
 The release pipeline will build an application container image and push the image to a new [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) instance.
-- Provision and deploy the containerized application to a Web App for Containers Service on Linux.
-The Web App Service will be provisioned in a App Service Plan.
+- Provision and deploy the containerized application to a *Web App for Containers Service on Linux*.
+The Web App Service will be provisioned in a App Service Plan ([Web app name]-hostingPlan).
+Review the *App Service* and *App Service Plan* details in the Azure Portal.

-The application can now be accessed via a browser at *[web app name].azurewebsites.net*.

 2. Examine the deployed build and release (CI/CD) pipelines in your VSTS account.
-Review Web App Service resources in Azure using the portal (or CLI).
-Also, verify that the application container image got built and pushed to a new Azure Container Registry (ACR) instance.
+Review Web App Service (Web app name) resources in Azure using the portal (or CLI).
+Also, verify that the application container image got built and pushed to a new *Azure Container Registry (ACR)* instance ([Web app name]xxxx).

+3. The microservice application can now be accessed via a browser at *https://[Web app name].azurewebsites.net*.

-3. Use the test scripts in the *test-scripts* folder of this project to fetch, add, update & delete purchase orders.
+4. Use the test scripts in the *test-scripts* folder of this project to fetch, add, update & delete purchase orders.
 Update the REST API URLs in the scripts to point to your App Service end-point.
 The test scripts invoke the REST API's exposed by this Nodejs application.
 Invoke the *test-scripts/insert-orders.sh* script from a terminal window (or a browser based REST Client such as Postman or ARC) to create purchase orders in the backend Azure CosmosDB document repository.
 Verify the purchase order documents got created/updated/deleted in the Azure CosmosDB database via the Azure portal.

-4. After you are done testing the application, you can delete the *Web App Service* via the Azure portal.
-This will delete all resources created in VSTS and Azure.
+5. After you are done testing the application, you can delete the *App Service* via the Azure portal.
+This will delete the *App Service* and the *App Service Plan* in Azure.
+You will need to manually delete the *Azure Container Registry (ACR)* and *DevOps Project* instances in Azure.
+Deleting the Azure *DevOps Project* will also delete corresponding resources (CI and CD pipelines, work items etc) in VSTS.

 ### B] Deploy to Azure Kubernetes Service
 1. Login to your account on Azure Portal, click on *All services* and search for *DevOps Projects* service.
 Add this service to your navigational pane by clicking on the *star* beside the service.
 Next, click on *DevOps Projects* to open the blade and click on **Add** to start the DevOps Project wizard.
 See screenshot below.